eminetto/eltonminetto.net/content/post/2022-03-11-fun-with-generics.en.md

 title: "Testing Generics in Go"
 date: 2022-03-11T08:27:10-03:00
 draft: false
+tags:
+  - go
 ---

 It's finally (almost) among us!

 Finally, after years of hearing that joke "what about Generics?" this long-awaited feature will be available in version 1.18 of the language, scheduled for release in March 2022.

 In this post, I'll do an example using Generics and a small benchmark to check if there are any performance differences between a "regular" function and another using this new functionality.

 To demonstrate this, I will use the library [lo](https://github.com/samber/lo), one of the first that uses Generics and that has recently gained prominence for implementing several valuable features for slices and maps.

 The first step was to install Go 1.18, which at the time of writing this post is in the Release Candidate 1 version.
 For that, I followed this [documentation](https://groups.google.com/g/golang-announce/c/QHL1fTc352o/m/5sE6moURBwAJ?pli=1) and used the commands:

 ```
 go install golang.org/dl/go1.18rc1@latest
 go1.18rc1 download
 ```

 These commands created the `sdk` directory in my user's home on macOS.
 We will use this directory to configure the IDE to recognize the new language version.
 I'm using Jetbrains' Goland, so my setup looks like this:

 [![generics_goland](/images/posts/generics_goland.png)](/images/posts/generics_goland.png)

 In addition to creating the `sdk` directory, the above commands created the `go1.18rc1` binary in the `go/bin` directory of my macOS user's home.
 It is this binary that we will use to run the tests:

 ```
 eminetto@MacBook-Pro-da-Trybe ~/D/post-generics [1]> go1.18rc1 version